 Contact a Maryland lawyer to arrange a free consultation about a wrongful death claim

-The Law Office of Christopher J. Smith, LLC in Rockville advises clients in the Beltway area regarding wrongful death actions after instances of fatal negligence.
+The Law Office of Christopher J. Smith, LLC in Gaithersburg advises clients in the Beltway area regarding wrongful death actions after instances of fatal negligence.
 To make an appointment to discuss your legal options, please call 301-760-7460 or contact us online.